mcsee/Software-Design-Articles/Articles/Theory/Singleton - The root of all evil/readme.md

 Part of the objective of this series of articles is to generate spaces for debate and discussion on software design.

 We look forward to comments and suggestions on this article!

-If you liked this post, you can follow me on [Twitter](https://twitter.com/mcsee1) where I share daily tips about coding and software design.